-Samsung HW-Q60R price analysis and release date
+Samsung HW-Q60R price

 The Samsung HW-Q60R is clearly designed as a lower-priced alternative to the HW-Q70R, but in order to reduce the costs the company has jettisoned too many features.
 At $499 (£599) it’s still an expensive option compared to much of the competition, and the lack of built-in Wi-Fi puts it at a disadvantage.